 At first, meditating seemed impossible.
 Just like any working mom, I have a million things on my mind at one time, from school meetings to paying bills.
 Clearing my mind just wasn’t working.
 I started using a podcast called “Meditation Minis” by Chel Hamilton, to help guide me.
 I started listening and focusing on taking control of my breathing.

 Self-care is such a hot topic now.
-It covers everything from taking time for eat well and sleep, to full spa days.
+It covers everything from taking time to eat well and sleep, to enjoying full spa days.
 It really needs to be an actual lifestyle, and that takes commitment.
 When my anxiety is high, I try to do something extra for myself.
-I focus on something for that boosts my confidence like a hair appointment or increases my personal development like working on a marketable skill.
+I focus on something that boosts my confidence like a hair appointment, or increases my personal development, like working on a marketable skill.
 The goal is focus on improving myself, not the chaos.

 Feeling out of control puts my anxiety on 10.
 It might sound crazy, but there is something so gratifying to me about making a list of what I have to do and actually crossing stuff off when I complete an item.
 Using reminders in my phone is a bonus.
 It makes me feel in control of my chaos.

 I find someone I love and have a good ole’ fashioned conversation, not texting.
 Human connection is therapeutic.

 When my anxiety is high, it’s really important for me to block out negative images, shows, social media, and yes, even people with negative attitudes.
 A good way to do this is to do something, anything, to get moving.
 It might be walking my dog, going to the gym or sauna, or taking a quick trip to the shore.
 Other times, it’s thrifting, window shopping or going to lunch with a friend.
 When I go out, I often find things that inspire me to do something creative like blogging or making changes in my home.

 It’s all about practicing mindfulness and taking control of your reactions.
 Do you ever suffer from anxiety?
 What are some ways you manage it?